suyati/Mold/README.md

 ## Mold
 *Mold gives super power to your Xcode with ready-to-use templates.
 Mold includes template for VIPER now.
 MVVM and MVP will be added soon.*

+While using architecture like VIPER or MVP,it is tiresome to create files and establish connections.
+For example if you are following VIPER architecture, for one module, you have to create atleast 5 files.
+You also have to create connections between all these components using protocols.

+Mold will help you create these files and establish all the connections in a very few steps.
+Mold will be available as a template in your Xcode itself.

 ![Mold](screen.png)